Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, but I bet he didn't say he thought it was an abusive process when Clinton was doing it 140 times.

-So um anyway, I uh nothing has changed.
+So anyway, nothing has changed.

-Uh But I I did I did stay up to speed uh on uh some of the trip, and it it just uh even when you get away from the country, it's amazing how nothing really changes.
+And even when you get away from the country, it's amazing how nothing really changes.

-The Democrats are still stuck being totally embittered over 2000 and 2004.
+The Democrats are still stuck, being totally embittered over 2000 and 2004.

 They're still stuck in just nothing but opposition, no matter what it is.